-- What changes will you be wanting to make in your relationship?
+What changes will you want to make in your relationship?

-But now that you have experienced it firsthand it becomes difficult for you to trust again.
-So, how to gain trust again?
+But now that you have experienced it firsthand, it becomes difficult for you to trust again.
+So, how to gain trust back?

 Healing from infidelity and growing stronger together

-The affair was not some isolated event.
-It was intertwined with multiple other things that have happened in your life and in the life of your spouse.
-If both of you are willing to investigate what led to the event you are well on your way.
+The affair was not an isolated event.
+It was intertwined with multiple other things that have happened in your life and the life of your spouse.
+If both of you are willing to investigate what led to the event, you are well on your way.

-If both of you really want this, if you are committed and if you still feel a strong love for each other, it is possible to heal from the affair and become a better spouse as a result.
+If both of you want this, if you are committed and if you still feel a strong love for each other, it is possible healing from infidelity.